marykka/marykka.github.io/index.markdown

 Hi, I am Mariia Tikhomirova, a Russian-born, Berlin-based UX writer.
 I help businesses to communicate with users through text.

-I've been working with text for over a decade and have gravitated toward UX writing for about the last four years.
-What began as a small task of writing text for a button has evolved into a deeper knowledge of design, an empathic, people-oriented interface.
-Using my expertise in psychology I do my best to understand business goals, to get to know users, all that to create copy that works.
-Sometimes it will appear as an article, sometimes as a push notification, and sometimes even as an abscence of text.

-Posts on this page show examples of my recent work.
+To do that I ask a lot of questions to stakeholders (designers, developers, product managers, business owners, etc.) to get to know the product and who the users are, to understand business goals.
+I read guidelines and manuals, go through user flow together with designers in Figma, analyzing user research data wit user researchers.
+Keeping all that in mind, I write text.
+Then follow A/B tests, editing, adjusting.
+Iterate as needed.

 I am looking forward for a new projects in Berlin.
-In case you need a UX writer (and if there's any text in any of interfaces that you develop, I believe, you do), please contact me via [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/) or [email](mailto:uxwrtr@gmail.com).
+Interested and will be the most usefull when there's a need to take care of the text in the interface.
+After years of learning and practicing how to write well, now I learn UX design with Interaction Design Foundation and will be thrilled to apply new knowledge on practice.
+Even though I really enjoy creating names, writing articles or social media posts, I'd prefer to leave maybe about 10-20% of my worktime to those tasks.

+Better, if the development and project management processes are already set up and a UX writer position is built in — I'll catch up quickly.
+Remote, office or hybrid model of work.
+Russian (native speaker), English (speak and write fluently), German (telc C1 certificate).

+Healthtech, femtech, edutainment, languages — wonderful.
+Gambling, microfinance, real estate — thank you, but no.

+Let's talk about your interfaces!
+Ping me with [LinkedIn](https://www.linkedin.com/in/mariiatikhomirova/) or [email](mailto:uxwrtr@gmail.com).